eccstartup/qpalzm/README.md

 apache2
 =======

-configuration files for 320 redirection for hackage mirror
+configuration files for 302 redirection for hackage2 mirror

 squid3
 ======